gofynd/fdk-client-java/documentation/platform/THEME.md

-Delete a specific theme for a company by providing the company ID and theme ID.
+Remove a theme associated with a company.

 *Returned Response:*